ibm-cloud-docs/hpc-ibm-spectrumlsf/before_deploying.md

 If an Admin requires cluster access, they should provide the IP address from which the cluster will be accessed, whether from a local system or a virtual server instance.
 For multiple users, access can be granted by specifying a CIDR range.
 {: note}

+For more information on mandatory and optional deployment values, see [Deployment values](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-deployment-values) topic.

 ## Choose between IBM-managed or user-managed encryption
 {: #encryption}
 {: step}